MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 ### Using index

 The old-fashioned index-based loop, based on the C and Java languages.

 Please don't use this in your JS unless you have a good reason to.
 The code is verbose.
 And it obscures getting a value.
 If you do need the key or index _and_ the value, there is a cleaner way.
 Jump to [for...of](#using-for...of) section.

-Traditionally this style was done using `var`, but `let` is the modern way for block scoping.
+Traditionally, this style was done using `var`, but `let` is the modern way for block scoping.

 ```javascript
 for (let index = 0; i < iterableLength; index++) { }